 If you are a manager or a boss or someone who leads a team and has been seeing unsavoury politics, make sure you get the parties together and talk about it.

 Politics in workplaces don’t do any good to anyone and being silent about it and tolerating it is no good either.

-There are people who fear that if they raise their voice against the wrongdoers of the office, they will be kicked out of the office.
+There are people who fear that if they raise their voices against the wrongdoers of the office, they will be kicked out of the office.

 But I want all of them to know one thing that a 9-5 job cannot be bigger or important than your self-respect.